 The types of bees in the garden helping with pollination chores, a popular topic of conversation among gardeners, usually starts and ends with the family Apidae.

 Potentially the conversation can last for days because North American hosts approximately one thousand different species, including its most familiar members, honey bees and bumblebees, along with less familiar names such as Cuckoo Bees, Carpenter Bees and Digger Bees.
+The video at the top of the page shows a group of bumblebees on thistle (joined by a leaf cutter bee).
+Thistle may be a weed.
+However, in the wild, it’s a magnet for many bees collecting pollen.

 The story of flower bees extends far beyond the basic honeybee.
 Approximately four thousand bees inhabit North America, and many households who practice bee friendly gardening get treated with their presence and pollination help.